ApoorvRoboticist/ApoorvRoboticist.com/index.md

 > Tech lead of 5 Machine Learning and Robotics engineers and interns to develop a state-of-the-art vision network that runs in real-time on-car.
 This network uses eight surround-view cameras and predicts agents in the 3D world.
 [Authored a blog for this project, published on Motional's portal](https://motional.com/news/technically-speaking-improving-av-perception-through-transformative-machine-learning)
+>
+> Deployed numerous Vision-first Deep Learning models on-car using TensorRT optimizations.
+>
+> Managed Reading Group and ML literature surveys within a team of 40+ Perception Engineers.
+>
+> Co-authored 13 patents and 9 selected research papers in computer vision and computer science domains.

+### Aptiv (Summer'19)
+> Perception Intern (AI)
+>
+> Developed segmentation algorithm for road intersections to auto-annotate H.D.
+Maps by fusing images and LiDAR intensity maps.
+This Project led to a patent, too.
+>
+> The Success of this internship project led to the forming of a team of three full-time software engineers.

 ### Daimler Trucks North America (2018-2020)
 > Research Collaborator (Perception Lead)